SCENE 01 / WIRELESS VIDEO SYSTEMS

 What wireless video systems do you recommend?

 For most pro shoots, we recommend Teradek Bolt for its reliability and zero-latency transmission.
-Vaxis Storm gives great quality at a lower price point.
-The choice depends on your specific needs and budget.
+Vaxis Storm gives great quality at a lower price.
+The right choice depends on your needs and budget.

 How many receivers can you support?

-Modern systems support many receivers from a single transmitter—Teradek Bolt 4K supports up to 6 receivers.
-For larger video villages, we can configure many transmitter/receiver combinations.
+Modern systems feed many receivers from one transmitter, and Teradek Bolt 4K supports up to 6 receivers.
+For larger video villages, we can set up many transmitter and receiver combinations.

 What's the range of wireless video?

-Range differs by system and environment.
-Teradek Bolt 4K gives up to 1500ft line-of-sight.
-For longer distances or challenging environments, we can recommend extended range solutions or antenna positioning.
+Range differs by system and setting, and Teradek Bolt 4K reaches up to 1500ft line-of-sight.
+For longer distances or tough sites, we can suggest extended-range systems or better antenna placement.

 Do you provide 4K wireless video?

-Yes, we give 4K-capable wireless systems including Teradek Bolt 4K and Vaxis options.
-4K transmission allows tracking of full-resolution images at video village.
+Yes, we supply 4K-capable wireless systems, including Teradek Bolt 4K and Vaxis options.
+4K transmission lets the crew view full-resolution images at the video village.

 What about latency?

-Pro systems like Teradek Bolt give sub-1ms latency—effectively zero latency.
-This is key for focus pulling and real-time tracking.
-Some budget systems have higher latency.
+Pro systems like Teradek Bolt give sub-1ms latency, which is effectively zero.
+That matters for focus pulling and real-time monitoring.
+Some budget systems run at higher latency.

 Can you provide complete video village setup?